Date Updated: 01/21/2025

 • Living at high altitudes.

-In some people, cancers or pre-cancers that affect the bone marrow can cause too many red blood cells to form.
+In some people, cancers or precancers that affect the bone marrow can cause too many red blood cells to form.
 An example is:

 • Polycythemia vera

-Misuse of drugs to improve athletic performance
+Misuse of medical treatments to improve athletic performance

-Certain drugs boost the making of red blood cells, including:
+Some treatments boost the making of red blood cells, including:

 Higher red blood cell concentration